IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 <details>
 <summary>

-## Other MHW data sources and links of interest
+## Other data sources and links of interest
 </summary>

 ### SST and Marine Heatwaves